 The Japanese call the red leaves is Momiji (Momiji Japan) or Koyo (Koyo Japan).
 The word Koyo also means the phenomenon of changing the leaf color of a tree, usually before the leaves fall.
 Sometimes Momiji will be synonymous with maple tree, the most beautiful tree among the autumn trees.
 Depending on the type of tree, the color of the leaves when changing color will be different.
 Autumn leaves often come in three colors: red, yellow, and reddish brown.
 Although the word Koyo translates into Kanji language, it means red leaves but is used to refer to all types of autumn leaves, regardless of color.

-Japan autumn leaves forecast 2020 (Japan autumn foliage forecast 2020): When is the best time to see the best autumn foliage in Japan?
+Japan autumn leaves forecast 2021 (Japan fall foliage forecast 2021): When is the best time to see the best autumn foliage in Japan?

 In Japan, usually in mid-September in Hokkaido – the northernmost region of Japan – will begin the first season of leaves color changing, then the red leaves color will gradually spread to the southern regions within about 50 days.
 The changing leaves color takes place in the early morning, when the temperature is from 6 to 7 degrees Celsius.
 The fall foliage season usually lasts only 20 to 25 days, and the time change from year to year.

 This red leaves season will come later than every year.
 Perhaps the scorching heat of summer is the main reason why this year’s red leaf season comes much later than every year.
 Experts explain that temperature plays an important role in determining the timing of color change and the intensity of leaf color.